pdrogfer/simple-retrofit-app/README.md

 ### License

-This code is on the public domain, under the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+This code is on the public domain, under the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) license.